statelyai/assets/copy/tutorials/parallel-states/howtos.md

 ### How to make a state a parallel state

-First, select the first state you want to set as a parallel state.
+First, select the parent state you want to set as a parallel state.
 Then…

 #### Using the **quick actions** menu: